Language-Agnostic Modeling of Source Reliability on Wikipedia: Data and Methods

 \subsection{Feature Definition}

 Unlike previous studies measuring Wikipedia edit quality that did not consider certain types of edits and reverts~\cite{trokhymovych2023fair}, we propose to focus on the entire edit history concerning each domain.
 Using edit metadata, we define 52 features capturing the popularity of the domain, the ``permanence'' of the domain across edits, and the number and type of users involved in edits adding or removing that domain.
-As the features are computed for each domain within each dataset separately (recall, by ``dataset'' we mean a collection of articles on a certain topic, in a certain language) of varying sizes and editorial frequencies, we explore different ways of normalizing these statistics w.r.t.~the first appearance of the domain, age of the dataset, and in terms of time duration or number of revisions.
+As the features are computed for each domain within each dataset separately (recall, by ``dataset'' we mean a collection of articles on a certain topic, in a certain language) and the datasets are of varying sizes and editorial frequencies, we explore different ways of normalizing these statistics w.r.t.~the first appearance of the domain, age of the dataset, and in terms of time duration or number of revisions.
+Below, we give a short overview of the features we have used.
+A more detailed description can be found in Appendix~\ref{appendix_feature_list}.